نوع مقاله : مقاله پژوهشی

 چکیده [English]

-Introduction: Streets are a key part of our societies and human life.
-Growing theories have all emphasized how streets and sidewalks can be acquired for social purposes because street design is mainly treated as part of the general planning cycle component.
-This reflects the fact that people use the street in front of their homes, from their neighborhood, and around their work, and thus, the quality of the streets and other public spaces affects every day's life and directly contributes to their sense of welfare
+Streets are a key part of our societies and human life.
+An abundance of theories have emphasized how streets and sidewalks can be utilized for social purposes, because street design is mainly treated as part of the general planning cycle component.
+This reflects the fact that people use the streets in front of their homes, those from their neighborhoods, and those around their workplaces, and the quality of streets and other public spaces thus affects their everyday lives and directly contributes to their sense of welfare.

-Theoretical framework: Today, the human dimension of public spaces has been considered more than ever by urban planners and designers; because the activities in public spaces can affect the quality and quantity of attracting people to stop and interact in these spaces.
+Today, the human dimension of public spaces has been considered more than ever by urban planners and designers, because activities performed in public spaces can affect the quality and quantity of people’s encouragement to stop and interact in these spaces.

-The streets are the site of the connection and linking of urban spaces and activities.
-Jan Gehl argues that the activities in the public sphere are particularly important in understanding this space.
-According to flower, the activity of people in public spaces can be classified into three categories: first, necessary activities: only partly influenced by the physical quality of the environment, as it is essential to do them to continue living.
-Second, optional activities occur only in optimal conditions, thus direct measurement of the quality of public space.
-These activities also affect users ' perceptions of space.
-Third, social activities: Almost all of the cases arise from cross - fertilization activities.
-The present study tries to help the theoretical development of key concepts of Jan Gehl in the context of Iranian city studies.
+Streets are the sites where urban spaces and activities are connected and linked.
+In his well-known book Life between Buildings, Jan Gehl argues that activities performed in the public sphere are particularly important in the understanding of this space.
+According to Flower, people’s activity in public spaces can be classified into three categories.
+Firstly, there are necessary activities, which are only partly influenced by the physical quality of the environment, as it is essential to perform them to continue life.
+Secondly, there are optional activities, which occur only in optimal conditions and are thus regard as the direct means of measurement of the quality of public spaces.
+These activities also affect users’ perceptions of space.
+Thirdly, there are social activities, almost all of which arise from cross-fertilization activities.

-Methodology: By utilizing an exploratory sequential mixed methods, in the first stage (qualitative part), observational analysis and thematic analysis were performed to analyze its data, and in the second stage (quantitative part), survey method was performed.
-In the qualitative part, five streets in Tehran were selected using purposive sampling and with maximum variation and in the quantitative part, using sampling proportional to volume and simple random, number (302 people) were selected as the sample population.
-The research population of all citizens of Tehran with age criteria is 15 years and higher.
-To analyze the data, SPSS23 and PLS3 software was used.
+Using an exploratory sequential mixed method in the first stage (qualitative part), observational and thematic analyses were made to analyze the data, and in the second stage (quantitative part), the survey method was carried out.
+In the qualitative part, five streets in Tehran were selected using purposive sampling with maximum variation, and 302 individuals were selected as the sample population in the quantitative part using sampling proportional to volume and simple random sampling.
+The research population involved all citizens of Tehran at the age of 15 years or higher.
+To analyze the data, SPSS 23 and PLS 3 were used.

-Result and Discussion: Findings indicate the occurrence of more necessary activities than optional activities, which obscures the quality of the street scene of Tehran and in some way, indicates that the streets of Tehran do not have favorable conditions for social activities; this is the same unfavorable situation that Jan Gehl mentioned.
-Another notable result in this regard is the discussion of optional activities among residents of northern Tehran and the occurrence of necessary activities among residents of southern Tehran, which clearly indicates a kind of centralism in the quality of landscape of the streets in the northern part of Tehran; which should be given serious attention in urban development policies by the urban planning officials of Tehran.
+The findings demonstrate the occurrence of a larger number of necessary activities than optional ones, which obscures the quality of the street scene of Tehran and indicates that the streets of Tehran do not provide favorable conditions for social activities; this is the very unfavorable situation that Jan Gehl has mentioned.
+Another notable result in this regard concerns the occurrence of optional activities among residents of northern Tehran and of necessary activities among residents of southern Tehran, which clearly indicates a kind of centralism in the quality of landscape of streets in the northern parts of Tehran.

 کلیدواژهها [English]